 Our Class A common stock and public warrants are currently listed on Nasdaq under the symbols "BZFD" and "BZFDW," respectively.
-Prior to the Closing, the 890 Class A common stock and 890 public warrants were listed on Nasdaq under the symbols "ENFA" and "ENFAW," respectively.
-On April 6, 2022, the closing sale price of our Class A common stock was \$5.30 per share and the closing sale price of our Public Warrants was \$0.824 per warrant.
-As of April 6, 2022, there were 305 holders of record of our Class A common stock, 25 holders of record of our Class B common stock, 1 holder of record of our Class C common stock and 1 holder of record of our Public Warrants.
+Prior to the closing of the Business Combination, 890's Class A common stock and public warrants were listed on Nasdaq under the symbols "ENFA" and "ENFAW," respectively.
+On March 28, 2022, the closing sale price of our Class A common stock was \$5.00 per share and the closing sale price of our public warrants was \$0.786 per warrant.
+Our Class B common stock and Class C common stock is not listed or traded on any exchange.
+As of March 28, 2022, there were 306 holders of record of our Class A common stock, 25 holders of record of our Class B common stock, 1 holder of record of our Class C common stock and 5 holders of record of our public warrants.
 Such numbers do not include beneficial owners holding our securities through nominee names.